Asset Management Program

 The following graphic (located here) outlines the various asset management related activities that have taken place since the Council directed in 2015 that staff establish an asset management program.
-The graphic shows the timelines and key milestones in the asset management planning process, culminating in the endorsed policy and strategy that are at the core of the District's endorsed program.
+The graphic shows the timelines and key milestones in the asset management planning process from 2015 through 2018, culminating in the endorsed policy and strategy that are at the core of the District's endorsed program.

 Asset Management Policy